CARING & EXPERIENCED

 Near-drowning accidents may be complicated and are very emotional, an experienced attorney will be able to evaluate your situation and help you determine your best course of action.

-What if I was injured in a pool accident because of defective pool equipment?
+Q: What if I was injured in a pool accident because of defective pool equipment?

-In many swimming pool accident cases, a malfunctioning product or a defective design may be partially responsible for the injury or death.
+A: In many swimming pool accident cases, a malfunctioning product or a defective design may be partially responsible for the injury or death.
 For example, defective swimming drains, inadequate warnings, inadequate pool design, or faulty gate latches are often attributed to accidental drowning.
 In these instances, a product liability claim may be necessary to hold the designers or manufacturers of the products liable for the damages.
 A product liability case arises when a person is injured as a result of a defective and unreasonably dangerous product.

 If you have injuries resulting from a pool accident you should speak with an attorney as soon as possible.
 An experienced attorney will be able to analyze the information you have gathered, provide guidance and advise you whether you have a viable product liability claim.